-DANC 210 GE: Elementary Ballet (2:1:3)
+DANC 210 GE: Elementary Ballet (2:1:1.5)

 This course will include technique in elementary ballet including alignment, barre, center work, basic enchainementss, and room and body directions, with emphasis on developing the physical and expressive potential of the human body.
 The class will enable students to understand and synthesize the kinesiological and anatomical, historical and theoretical, and aesthetic aspects of dance.
-Prerequisites: FIT 140, PETE 110, or equivalent dance training.
+May be repeated once for credit

-‡DANC 215 GE: Elementary Lyrical Modern Dance (2:1:3)
+‡DANC 215 GE: Elementary Lyrical Modern Dance (2:1:1.5)

 This is an elementary level modern dance technique course.
 It explores a variety of axial and locomotor techniques and simple combinations characteristic of contemporary dance.
 The ability to apply skills in the art form is implied in any study of technique; this ability will be realized through improvisational and compositional experiences.
-Prerequisite: FIT 140, or PETE 110, or equivalent dance training.
+May be repeated for credit.